-At Jurewitz Law Group, we understand that sexual abuse is hard to talk to about, even with family members.
+At Jurewitz Law Group Injury & Accident Lawyers, we understand that sexual abuse is hard to talk to about, even with family members.
 There is still fear and stigma attached to being a sexual abuse victim.
 We strive to offer victims and their loved ones a compassionate and judgment-free space to talk about their experience with this type of abuse.

 Our legal team has the ability and experience to investigate abuse claims and hold responsible parties accountable for their actions, while making sure you or your loved one gets the compensation they deserve.
-Contact our San Diego office today at (888) 233-5020 to set up a free case review with one of our attorneys.
+Contact our San Diego office today at (888) 233-5020 to set up a free consultation about your nursing home abuse case with one of our attorneys.

 Defining Sexual Abuse

 Sexual abuse of the elderly can be defined as any type of unwanted sexual contact or sexual interaction.
 Sexual abuse has occurred when a nursing home resident has verbally said no to a sexual encounter and is forced into an interaction.

 Sexual abuse of the elderly also includes situations where an individual does not have the cognitive or verbal ability to give or revoke consent.
 This can include individuals with certain medical conditions or cognitive impairments like Alzheimer’s and dementia.
 Not being able to revoke consent is not a free invitation for sexual activity.
 However, sexual predators prey on these individuals because it can make getting away with the crime so much simpler.

 Types of Sexual Abuse